PNNL-PREMIS/SULI2020/README.md

 # SULI2020
-Repository for summer 2020 SULI interns
+Planning repository for summer 2020 SULI and high school interns.